Chasing Kareem: Tracking LeBron James’ pursuit of NBA record - WTOP News

 Abdul-Jabbar points: 38,387.

-James’ latest game: He scored 35 points Sunday in the Los Angeles Lakers’ 113-112 loss to Philadelphia.
+James’ latest game: He scored 37 points on Saturday in the Los Angeles Lakers’ 136-134 win over Sacramento.

-Potential record-breaker: At his current rate of 29.2 points per game, with 364 points needed to pass Abdul-Jabbar, it would take James 13 more games to become the NBA’s scoring leader.
-Assuming he does not miss any games, that makes the potential record-breaking game Feb.
+Potential record-breaker: At his current rate of 29.1 points per game, with 423 points needed to pass Abdul-Jabbar, it would take James 15 games to become the NBA’s scoring leader.
+That makes the potential record-breaking game Feb.
 9 at home against Milwaukee.

+Next Lakers game: James was ruled out of Monday’s game at Denver.
+The next possible game for James is Thursday at home against Dallas.

 AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports